Say You, Say Me

 "Say You, Say Me" is a song written and recorded by American singer and songwriter Lionel Richie for the film White Nights.
-The single hit number one in the US and on the R&B singles chart in December 1985.
-It became Richie's ninth number-one on the Billboard Adult Contemporary chart.
+The single hit number one on the Billboard Hot 100 and on the Hot Black Singles chart in December 1985.
+It also became Richie's ninth number-one on the Billboard Adult Contemporary chart.
 The track is not available on the film's soundtrack album, as Motown did not want Richie's first single following the massive success of his 1983 album Can't Slow Down to appear on another label.
 It was included by Motown on Richie's 1986 release Dancing on the Ceiling.

 Development and production

 For the 1985 film White Nights, a ballet drama starring Mikhail Baryshnikov and Gregory Hines, director Taylor Hackford asked Richie to write a title theme.
 Unable to compose a song with "White Nights" in the title, Richie submitted a demo of the ballad "Say You, Say Me".
-Eventually, Hackford approved of the song and included the completed version in White Nights.
+Eventually, Hackford approved the song and included the completed version in White Nights.
 Produced by Richie and James Anthony Carmichael, the song was primarily recorded in Richie's living room.
-In White Nights, "Say You, Say Me" was introduced over the closing credits.
+"Say You, Say Me" made its official radio debut in Chicago, Illinois, on then-Top 40 radio station WLS-FM on October 15, in connection of the White Nights world premiere at the 1985 Chicago International Film Festival.
+In the movie itself, "Say You, Say Me" was introduced over the closing credits.